Anton Zeilinger: Further fundamental tests

 Zeilinger's program of fundamental tests of quantum mechanics is aimed at implementing experimental realizations of many non-classical features of quantum physics for individual systems.
 In 1998, he provided the final test of Bell's inequality closing the communication loophole by using superfast random number generators.
 His group also realized the first Bell inequality experiment implementing the freedom-of-choice condition and provided the first realization of a Bell test without the fair sampling assumption for photons.

 Among the further fundamental tests he performed the most notable one is his test of a large class of nonlocal realistic theories proposed by Leggett.
 The group of theories excluded by that experiment can be classified as those which allow reasonable subdivision of ensembles into sub-ensembles.
 It goes significantly beyond Bell's theorem.
 While Bell showed that a theory which is both local and realistic is at variance with quantum mechanics, Leggett considered nonlocal realistic theories where the individual photons are assumed to carry polarization.
 The resulting Leggett inequality was shown to be violated in the experiments of the Zeilinger group.

 In an analogous way, his group showed that even quantum systems where entanglement is not possible exhibit non-classical features which cannot be explained by underlying non-contextual probability distributions.

 Neutron interferometry

 Anton Zeilinger's earliest work is perhaps his least known.
-His work on neutron interferometry has provided an important foundation for his later research achievements.
+His work on neutron interferometry has provided a foundation for his later research.